amosyuen/ha-tplink-deco/README.md

 1. Install [HACS](https://hacs.xyz/)
 2. Go to HACS integrations section
-3. Click upper right three dots
-4. In repository field enter "amosyuen/ha-tplink-deco"
-5. In category field select " integration"
-6. Click "Add"
-7. In the lower right click "+ Explore & Download repositories"
+3. In the lower right click "+ Explore & Download repositories"
-8. Search for "TP-Link Deco" and add it
+4. Search for "TP-Link Deco" and add it
    - HA Restart is not needed since it is configured in UI config flow
-9. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "TP-Link Deco"
+5. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "TP-Link Deco"

 ### Manual